EdamGTD/Projects-description/README.md

 ## [GoogleMapsAPI]( https://github.com/EdamGTD/JS-GoogleMapsAPI)

-GoogleMapsAPI adds an interactive map to a website which shows markers detailing locations as well as related information (click event) stored in a MySQL database and connected with PHP.
+GoogleMapsAPI adds an interactive map to a website which shows markers detailing locations as well as related information (click event) stored in a MySQL database and connected with PHP/JavaScript.
 It will serve as a component for a bigger project.

 ## [RaspberryPiTemperature]( https://github.com/EdamGTD/RaspberryPiTemperature)